 - Check with the airline if you are flying as to luggage restrictions and weight limits.
 You may be able to carry-on a descent sized rolling bag, our preference so there’s no waiting at the baggage carousel, and no fear of lost luggage.
 But see our airline reviews for policies concerning weight of your carry on and checked bag, often up to a whopping 50 pounds…

-- In your carry on personal bag, backpack or purse, bring a toothbrush, ear phones, eye mask for sleeping and necessary medications.
+- In your carry on personal bag, backpack or purse, bring a toothbrush, sunglasses, ear phones, eye mask for sleeping, and necessary RXs.
 Basically, anything you would want/need for an overnight/lay over or delay, in the event of a cancelled flight or if you booked cheap flights with no frills.

 - Plan your outfits, by day – seriously.
 If you have traveled and returned home not having worn something – you brought TOO MUCH!
 Pack two tops /shirts that coordinate well, a t-shirt in the event its warm and sunny, and a long sleeve, with a pair of black pants/leggings.
 If you will be hiking or biking, bring a quality pair of technical fabric pants- LL Bean for example – quick dry & lightweight.